 Linn Creek is a tiny city located in the state of Missouri.
 With a population of 244 people and just one neighborhood, Linn Creek is the 479th largest community in Missouri.

 Linn Creek real estate is some of the most expensive in Missouri, although Linn Creek house values don't compare to the most expensive real estate in the U.S.

 Occupations and Workforce

 Unlike some cities, Linn Creek isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Linn Creek are a mix of both white- and blue-collar jobs.
 Overall, Linn Creek is a city of sales and office workers, service providers and managers.
 There are especially a lot of people living in Linn Creek who work in sales jobs (30.39%), management occupations (14.92%) and law enforcement and fire fighting (11.60%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.22% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Linn Creek telecommute to their jobs.
+Overall, about 10.22% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

 Because there are quite a few people attending college in Linn Creek, it is thought of as a college town.
 To the benefit of the many students in the area, Linn Creek provides a number of services, amenities and opportunities geared towards their needs and activities.